munki/munki/code/client/tests/README.md

     └── code
         └── client
             └── munkilib
-                ├── appleupdates_test.py
-                └── munkicommon
-                    ├── munkicommon_data_scaffolds.py
+                ├── data_scaffolds.py
-                    ├── test_munkicommon_isapprunning.py
+                ├── display
                       └── test_munkicommon_unicode.py
+                ├── processes
+                      └─── test_munkicommon_isapprunning.py

-If you want to add tests for the `blockingApplicationsRunning` function, you would name it `test_blockingapplicationsrunning.py` and place it in `tests/code/client/munkilib/munkicommon`.
+If you want to add tests for the `blockingApplicationsRunning` function, you would name it `test_blockingapplicationsrunning.py` and place it in `tests/code/client/munkilib`.
 The resulting file structure would look like this:

     tests
     ├── README.md